Welcome to Lake House Counseling! I’m so glad you’re here.

 I have a holistic and coordinated approach to therapy, incorporating mindfulness, IFS, CBT, EMDR, and humanistic approaches.
 My goal is to partner with individuals towards establishing a steady and grounded approach to healing in a safe and comfortable environment.
 When I meet clients, I do with empathy, compassion and respect.
 I want therapy to be an opportunity to dig deep and work, but also at a pace that promotes both short- and long-term growth.

 I feel privileged to be trusted to share in the stories and work of individuals during their most challenging times.
 There truly is no greater feeling of gratitude I feel towards my work and the people who make the decision to allow me to be a part of their healing.

 I graduated with a Bachelor of Science degree from Adrian College with a double major in Psychology and Biology.
 I earned a Master of Social Work degree from Grand Valley State University and have over 20 years of experience in the mental health field.

-When I’m not at work, you may find me knitting, reading, watching my children’s sporting events or hanging out with my two rescue dogs, Tango and Sushi.
+When I’m not at work, you may find me knitting, reading, kayaking, playing on Lake Michigan, or hanging out with my two rescue dogs, Tango and Arlo.
 I am a strong advocate and promoter of the bond between humans and animals and served on the Board of Directors at the Capital Area Humane Society for six years.